GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

 Introduction
 ------------

-The ``reduce`` application provides both a command line interface and an API, both of which can configure and launch a Recipe System processing pipeline (a 'recipe') on the passed dataset.
-Control of ``reduce`` and and the Recipe System is provided by a variety of options and switches.
+The ``reduce`` application provides a command line interface and an API, both of which can configure and launch a Recipe System processing pipeline (a 'recipe') on the input dataset.
+Control of ``reduce`` and the Recipe System is provided by a variety of options and switches.
 Of course, all options and switches can be accessed and controlled through the API.

-``reduce`` itself is essentially a skeleton script.
-After parsing the command line, the script then passes the parsed arguments to the defined function, main(), which in turn calls the Reduce() class constructor with "args".
-Class Reduce() is implemented in the module coreReduce.py, found under ``astrodata/adutils/reduceutils``.

 Command line interface
 ----------------------

-We begin with the command line help provide by ``reduce -h, --help``, followed by further description and discussion of certain non-trivial options that require detailed explanation. ::
+We begin with the command line help provided by ``reduce --help``, followed by further description and discussion of certain non-trivial options that require detailed explanation. ::